zakirsajib/wp-calypso/docs/our-approach-to-data.md

 } );
 ```

+In turn, when the store instance is initialized with the browser storage copy of state, you can convert
-`DESERIALIZE` in turn returns what the subtree expects.
-In a subtree that uses Immutable.js it looks like:
+your subtree state back to its expected format from the `DESERIALIZE` handler.
+In a subtree that uses Immutable.js
+instead of returning a plain object, we create an Immutable.js instance:
 ```javascript
 export default ( state = defaultState, action ) => {
 	switch ( action.type ) {